dibyendumajumdar/ravi/readthedocs/ravi-build-instructions.rst

 Eclipse OMR JIT Backend
 =======================
-* Ravi uses a cut-down version of the [Eclipse OMR JIT engine](https://github.com/dibyendumajumdar/nj).
+* Ravi uses a cut-down version of the `Eclipse OMR JIT engine <https://github.com/dibyendumajumdar/nj>`_.
 First build this library and install it.
 * The Ravi CMake build assumes you have installed the OMR JIT library under ``\Software\omr`` on Windows and ``$HOME/Software/omr`` on Linux or Mac OSX.
 * Now you can build Ravi as follows on Linux or Mac OSX: